 Different Ways An Artist Can Supplement Their Income

-Starting an art business can be a risky career if you only rely on the sales of your original artwork.
+Trying to make a living as an artist can be a risky career if you only rely on the sales of your original artwork.

 First, you would have to create enough art to support your salary, and second, you will need to sell every piece you created in a timely fashion.

 The good news is that artists can supplement their income in many ways.